-MFF Adami is the Punjabi take on the popular Adamski font that can still be seen being used in contempory work, even now - the font is many years old.
+MFF Adami (Miscellaneous Fun Fonts) is the Punjabi take on the popular Adamski font that can still be seen being used in contemporary work, even now - the font is many years old.

-Whilst there is nothing wrong with using the font on its own, as on the right of the page, it is fairly easy to make it stand out and here, I have simulated a variable drop shadow by i-warping a black copy of the letters.
+Whilst there is nothing wrong with using the font on its own, as at the top of the page, it is fairly easy to make it stand out and here, I have simulated a variable drop shadow by i-warping a black copy

 I have also highlighted and darkened the lettering a little to simulate an uneven surface.